-At our company, closed-loop thinking guides the way in which we address environmental protection issues.
-To this end, we integrate precautionary measures into our process, procedural, and product development planning.
-Our Environment, Health and Safety Policy, with its principles and strategies, implements the guidelines formulated by the national and international associations of the chemical industry in the Responsible Care guidelines.
-The Responsible Care Global Charter, developed by the International Council of Chemical Associations (ICCA) in 2014, puts even more emphasis than before on overall responsibility for products, supply chains, and the community.
-We signed this expanded version of Responsible Care Global Charter for the entire Group in the same year.
-It is currently being implemented by our company at an international level.
-We report our ecological, economic and social performance transparently in accordance with the internationally recognized principles of the Global Compact.
-One of our major climate protection objectives is to achieve a 20% reduction in our greenhouse gas emissions by 2020, measured against the 2006 baseline.
+At our company, environmental protection is based on closed-loop thinking and the integration of precautionary measures into our process, procedural, and product development planning.
+The principles and strategies set out in our Environment, Health and Safety Policy implement the guidelines formulated by the national and international associations of the chemical industry in the Responsible Care guidelines.
+The Responsible Care Global Charter, developed by the International Council of Chemical Associations (ICCA) in 2014, places even greater emphasis on overall responsibility for products, supply chains, and the community.
+Our company signed this expanded version of Responsible Care Global Charter for the entire Group in the same year.
+It is currently being implemented by us at an international level.
+We report our ecological, economic and social performance transparently in accordance with the internationally recognized principles of the Global Reporting Initiative (GRI), taking into account the requirements of the German Sustainability Code and the principles of the UN Global Compact.
+We are in the process of achieving the first major step toward climate protection, which is to achieve a 20% reduction in our greenhouse gas emissions by 2020 measured against the 2006 baseline.
+Among other things, we have also set itself the goal of climate-neutral business operations along the entire value chain by 2040 in terms of Scope 1 and Scope 2 as well as our Scope 3 emissions.